 (6) (e) Any other data that, in the judgment of the Division, are pertinent and necessary for the proper evaluation of the underground injection project.
 Other data as required for large, unusual, or hazardous projects, for unusual or complex structures, or for critical wells.
-Examples of such data are: isogor maps, water-oil ratio maps, isobar maps, 3-D maps, computer three-dimensional geologic models, reservoir simulation results, isopach maps of the confining layers, equipment diagrams, and safety programs.
+Examples of such data are: isogor maps, water-oil ratio maps, isobar maps, 3-D maps, computer geologic models, reservoir simulation results, equipment diagrams, and safety programs.

-(b) The addition of an injection well to an underground injection project is subject to approval by the Division, and shall be indicated in a summary list of approved injection wells associated with the underground injection project, which shall be referenced by the Project Approval Letter for the underground injection project.
-When a-new-an injection well is added to an underground injection project, the operator shall provide the Division with a brief description of how the injection well will impact the underground injection project, any new-data relevant to the addition of the new-injection well, and an shall-update to the data previously provided to the Division if relevant conditions have changed or if more accurate data has-have become available.
-The addition of a-new-an injection well does not require the operator to submit data previously provided to the Division.

-(c) (f) All data required under this section shall be submitted to the Division electronically digitally.
+(b) When a new injection well is added to an underground injection project, the operator shall provide the Division with any new data relevant to the addition of the new well, and shall update data previously provided to the Division if relevant conditions have changed or if more accurate data has become available.
+The addition of a new well does not require the operator to submit data previously provided to the Division. (c) (f) All data required under this section shall be submitted to the Division electronically.
 If requested by the Division, a hard copy of specified data shall also be submitted.
-All maps, diagrams, and exhibits required in subdivision (a) Section 1724.7(a) through (e) shall be clearly and appropriately labeled, such as to title, scale, and purpose, and shall clearly identify wells, boundaries, zones, contacts, and other relevant data.

-(d) All data required under this section shall be submitted to the Division with a cover page including a statement that appropriate licensed professionals, whose signatures and stamps appears at the bottom of the page, are responsible for all data, if any, subject to the requirements of Business and Professions Code sections 6735, 7835, or 7835.1.
+All maps, diagrams, and exhibits required in subdivision (a) Section 1724.7(a) through (e) shall be clearly labeled, such as to scale and purpose, and shall clearly identify wells, boundaries, zones, contacts, and other relevant data. (d) All data required under this section shall be submitted to the Division with a cover page including a statement that appropriate licensed professionals, whose signatures and stamps appears at the bottom of the page, are responsible for all data, if any, subject to the requirements of Business and Professions Code sections 6735, 7835, or 7835.1.
 If the operator determines that the submission does not include material subject to the requirements of Business and Professions Code sections 6735, 7835, or 7835.1, the cover page shall so indicate, and shall provide the name(s) and signature(s) of the individual(s) responsible for preparing the submission.